JamesGJ5/css-exercises/foundations/01-css-methods/README.md

 - Does the `div` element have CSS added via the external method?
 - Does the `p` element have CSS added via the internal method?
 - Does the `button` element have CSS added via the inline method?

+# Specifics
+- Only use type selectors for this exercise when adding styles via the external and internal methods
+- Use keywords for colors (e.g. "blue") instead of using RGB or HEX values
+- For each element, add the properties mentioned after where it is in the asterisked list above